Henrrrrrry/my-dwelling/items/report.md

 ' The objective is to offer a safe dwelling map for an area or city, which will display the seismic level 0-10 (red to green) of each building on the map.
 This will be beneficial for areas likely to be impacted by earthquakes, supporting local governments in making decisions about city planning.
 Local residents will also benefit from this app because it provides fire alarm notifications for dwellings, which improves community safety.
-For community managers, the app provides automatic notifications for repairs based on multiple parameter calculations and the function to report the fire alarm as well.*
+For community managers, the app provides automatic notifications for repairs based on multiple parameter calculations and the function to report the fire alarm as well.<br>*
 ![seismic map](media/app_mapview.png)

 ### Application Use Cases and or Examples